W-symmetry, topological vertex and affine Yangian: representations

-It is easy to generalize the considerations of this section to irreducible completely degenerate representations different from the vacuum representation.
+It is easy to generalize the considerations of this section to the irreducible completely degenerate representations different from the vacuum representation.
 Minimal models studied in \cite{Fukuda:2015ura} have the property that there is only one allowed asymptotic Young diagram.
 For the choice of parameters considered in this section, we have bounding planes at $x_1 = 3$ and $x_2 = 2$ and the non-trivial asymptotic growth is allowed only in the $x_3$ direction.
-The primaries of this model are parametrized by Young diagrams that fit into $3 \times 2$ rectangle.
+The primaries of this model are parametrized by Young diagrams that fit into the $3 \times 2$ rectangle.
 The number of partitions that fit in $\lambda_1 \times \lambda_2$ rectangle is equal to

-(one is just counting say south-west paths from one corner to the other one).
-In the Lee-Young case we would have $10$ possible primaries.
+(one is just counting say south or west going paths from one corner to the opposite one).
+In the Lee-Young case this would lead to $10$ possible primaries.
 But there are further identifications\footnote{By identification we mean here that there are primaries represented by different paths, which only differ by the value of the central element $\psi_1$ (the $\widehat{\mathfrak{u}(1)}$ charge).
 All the highest weight charges of $\mathcal{W}_{\infty}$ are the same. $\psi(u)$ function these highest weight states differ only by the spectral shift.}, following from the periodicity conditions as explained above.
 In the south-west path picture, we are allowed to choose the origin of the path arbitrarily.
-Since there are $\lambda_1 + \lambda_2 = 5$ steps of the path, we have at $5$-fold identification and the result is that there are just $2$ primaries in the Lee-Yang model.
+In the Lee-Yang case we have a $5$-fold identification and the result is that there are just $2$ primaries in the Lee-Yang model.
 The situation is depicted in the following figure:

 This means that up to identifications, we have only one primary different from the vacuum.
 With no loss of generality we can choose the corresponding asymptotic Young diagram to be $\Box$ in $x_3$ direction.
 All the state counting goes exactly as above, except for the fact that now we have effectively $n_{11} = \infty$ and the level associated to the diagram must be shifted not to include this infinite constant: the projection of the plane partition